Elepfant/sonyqx100-opencv-mjpg_serve/README.md

 sonyqx100-opencv-mjpg_serve
 ===========================

-Python Interface for sonyqx100 camera.
+Python interface for sonyqx100 camera.
-  - Decodes sonyqx100 Liveview streams
+  - Decodes sonyqx100 liveview video stream
-  - Serves it back as a mjpg stream
+  - Serves it as an mjpg stream